 The Local History Guild

-Where once the Guild featured individual speakers, the coming season will feature a new format: conversations among area experts, aficionados, librarians, archivists, curators, historic preservation specialists, historians, and collectors.
-Topics will run the gamut from commercial fishing to historic houses, to the latest acquisitions, collections or publications.
+Where once the Guild featured individual speakers, this season features a new format: conversations among area experts, aficionados, librarians, archivists, curators, historic preservation specialists, historians, and collectors.
+Topics run the gamut from commercial fishing to historic houses, to the latest acquisitions, collections or publications.

 Free and open to the public.
 No advance registration necessary.

 CANCELLED: Thursday, April 9th Local History Guild event with Peggi Medeiros and Carole Foster

 Thursday, April 9, 2020